-- Attend your student's back to school night. - Attend social events arranged by Caliber Schools prior to the start of the year to allow new friendships to begin. - Don't overwhelm or push your child into meeting new friends.
+- Attend your student's back to school night. - Attend social events arranged by Caliber Schools prior to the start of the year to allow new friendships to begin.
+Don't overwhelm or push your child into meeting new friends.
 Just let him/her know you're there to help if she/he wants you to.

-Work With the School

-- If your child has any special needs, such as a learning disability, work with Caliber Schools as far in advance as possible to determine placement and to line up services. - If your child has a history of struggling in school, work with the School Leader ahead of time to line up support, even if your child does not currently have an individualized education program. - Check out the curriculum at your new school.
+Work With the School - If your child has any special needs, such as a learning disability, work with Caliber Schools as far in advance as possible to determine placement and to line up services. - If your child has a history of struggling in school, work with the School Leader ahead of time to line up support, even if your child does not currently have an individualized education program. - Check out the curriculum at your new school.
 If your child has not learned some of the material she/he is expected to know, make arrangements to fill in the gaps. - Talk to your child about differences at the new school, such as a different schedule or classroom configuration.
+Be Positive - Talk about all the things the new school has to offer such as computer coding and hands-on science.
+Remind your child often that new friends don't replace old ones.
+Make arrangements for your child to visit her old friends if possible.
+If your child is old enough, help her/him connect with friends online, under your supervision.
+If your child is reluctant about making new friends, consider counseling. - Give your child time to adjust to the new school.